dragonforce2010/roam-power-css-pack/README.md

 ## Content Level Backgroun Color Examples
 Similar to the above, if you want to have different backgroun colors for different roam block level, than below shows how to do it.
 You just need to put `#.rm-level-bg` in the roam block，then this block and its children block will be rendered with different background colors in different levels.

-Note: this background color for different level is predefined, not support for configuration in roam plugin panel settings, but you can customize it in your [[roam/css]]
+`Note`: this background color for different level is predefined, not support for configuration in roam plugin panel settings, but you can customize it in your [[roam/css]]
 ### Roam Notes Content
 - **Content Level Background Examples**
     - level1 background with color#.rm-level-bg #.rm-font-black